IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-daily-build.md

 ![w](images/gitops-login.png)

+### Grant Argo CD Cluster Admin Permission

+From Red Hat OpenShift Console, go to `User Management` > `RoleBindings` > `Create binding`.
+Use the form view to configure the properties for the `ClusterRoleBinding` with values as follows, and click the `Create` button.

+- Binding type
+  - Cluster-wide role binding (ClusterRoleBinding)
+- RoleBinding
+  - Name: argocd-admin
+- Role
+  - Role Name: cluster-admin
+- Subject
+  - ServiceAccount: check it
+  - Subject namespace: openshift-gitops
+  - Subject name: openshift-gitops-argocd-application-controller

 ### Storage Considerations

 If your OpenShift cluster already have default storageclass configured, you can ignore this step.
 To learn more on storage considerations for CP4WAIOps, please refer to [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).